basicallydan/danhough.com/_posts/2021-01-18-conways-game-ethereum.markdown

 ## Why'd I do it?

-The future of cryptocurrencies is uncertain.
-My own opinions about the future of cryptocurrencies change every day.
+The future of cryptocurrency is uncertain.
+My own opinions about the future of cryptocurrency change every day.
 Nonetheless, at the moment, Bitcoin and Ethereum are in the news more than, say, a year ago.
 There is a chance there'll be more demand for smart contracts and developers who know how to work with them in the future.
 In my opinion, it's important for me to keep on learning new skills not only to progress my career, but to make life more interesting.

 ## Why not put it on the main-net?

 As I explained earlier, the Gas price fo deployment is fairly high.
-After showing it off to a few Ethereum enthusiasts, I came to the conclusion that there was no need to spend the money, buy the ETH and put it on the main-net.
+After showing it to a few Ethereum enthusiasts, I came to the conclusion that there was no need to spend the money, buy the ETH and put it on the main-net.
 There are better uses of this blockchain out there than Conway's Game of Life.
 My goal here was experimentation and learning, both of which I achieved with the Rinkeby test network.
 Oh, and if you come across `ConwaysGameOfLife` on the main-net, unless I edit this post and mention it here, it isn't mine!

 ## Reflections